davidmoreno/onion/README.rst

 If you want to compare to a web server, a web server would use a module or plugin to add some functionality.
 With libonion you have the functionality and add the webserver as a plugin.

+There is a wiki available at https://github.com/davidmoreno/onion/wiki, with many useful information on how to start and internal workings.

 API documentation is at http://coralbits.com/staticc/libonion/html/.

 SSL Support